 Reigns: Game of Thrones ($3)

-We’re all waiting eagerly for the next season of Game of Thrones, but this game can help tide you over until it’s finally released.
+Loving the current season of Game of Thrones?
+Then this game is an excellent accompaniment to the latest ewo.
 In Reigns: Game of Thrones, you’ll play various characters from the hit series, and make choices that’ll impact whether you finally win the Game of Thrones and sit on the Iron Throne itself.
 The twist?
 You’ll make decisions through a Tinder-style interface, swiping left and right to make choices.
 But be warned — every choice has its consequences, and you must be careful whose favor you curry and whose you curdle.

 An arena shooter from the folks behind Clash Royale, Boom Beach, and Clash of Clans, Brawl Stars invites you into arena battles against other players.
 Access to the game is free, but like other Supercell properties, you’ll be able to use cash to speed your progress along.
 By playing more, players will be able to unlock new characters with unique skills, as well as new skins for their existing characters.
 Matches take a few minutes, making it great for whenever you need to kill a little time.